Tagged "python"

 The Bridge of Asses: Learning Coding with Novices

 Over the last few years, I have been deeply involved with the IIT-M Programme in Data Science & Applications - as a student, a mentor and an analytics consultant.
 The programme provides diplomas and bachelor’s degrees in data science and applications.
 I’m often asked why I’m so invested in the programme - especially since I’m already an experienced data scientist.
-At least three people are mad at me for being in the programme.

 Read more...